CSnakeEyes/RandomTrivia_App/README.md

 ## Optional
 - [X] User can edit a card
 - [X] An error message is shown if the user doesn't enter both a Question and an Answer
-- [ ] A notification is shown if the card was created successfully
+- [X] A notification is shown if the card was created successfully
 - [X] User can also enter multiple choice answers when creating a card
-- [ ] App is further styled and customized!
+- [X] App is further styled and customized!
-YOUR_GIF_URL_HERE

 ## Lab 1

 ### App Description